codebymv/starwords/README.md

 # STAR WORDS: A Star Wars Theme Word Search Game
 Excercise in constructing a game area and manipulating it's contents inside of the DOM.
-Working together on this project with Kyle (@anjomi) and excited how it will turn out, may The Force be with you!
+Working together on this project with Kyle (@anjo-mi https://github.com/anjo-mi) and excited how it will turn out, may The Force be with you!

 **Link to project:** https://starwords.netlify.app//